Benedict-Ik/JsonPlaceHolderWrapperService/README.md

 ```

 Upon troubleshooting, it was discovered that my Models and the API's object names did not match when deserializing.
 The specific error was termed **Case-Sensitive** Deserialization.

-To resplve the issue, I modified the service class to ensure `PropertyNameCaseInsensitive` is set to `true` when deserializing.
+To resolve the issue, I modified the service class to ensure `PropertyNameCaseInsensitive` is set to `true` when deserializing.

 Case sample:
 ```C#
 var response = await httpClient.GetAsync("https://jsonplaceholder.typicode.com/posts");